top of page

 Music Expansion = Enhanced Economics

-By analyzing participation data and staffing costs, Arlington ISD projected that a fully enrolled high school music program would generate significant cost savings.
-With over 3,000 students per high school and a target of 10% participation in band, the district calculated that achieving healthy participation levels in band, choir, and orchestra would result in an annual staffing cost savings of $1.2 million in 2014, equivalent to approximately $1.6 million in 2024.
+By analyzing participation data and staffing costs—in collaboration with the Arlington ISD CFO—we projected that fully enrolled high school music programs would generate significant cost savings.
+With over 3,000 students per high school (minus the 5A campus) and a target of 10% participation in band, the district calculated that achieving healthy participation levels in band, choir, and orchestra would result in annual staffing cost savings of $1.2 million in 2014—equivalent to approximately $1.6 million in 2024.

 Each HS had over 3,000 students enrolled, and a commonly used band participation level of 10% was used for calculation.
-Numbers were anylized and vetted by both the fine arts and finance departments.
+Numbers were analyzed and vetted by both the fine arts and finance departments.

 Each HS had over 3,000 students enrolled, and a commonly used band participation level of 10% was used for calculation.
-Numbers were anylized and vetted by both the fine arts and finance departments.
+Numbers were analyzed and vetted by both the fine arts and finance departments.

-Through the 2014 Bond Program, we had funds to purchase instruments and uniforms for each of the six AISD high school music programs to grow to what we as a system chose to be healthful participation — Band, 300; Choir, 250; Orchestra, 250.
-Column 2 was current enrollment, column 3 was desired enrollment, and column 4 was the delta of 2 and 3.
-The delta of each of the six high schools was added together and divided by 28 (students), which was the district budget assumption for a class to determine the equivalent of class periods.
-Class periods were converted to Full Time Equivalents (FTE), and the FTEs were equated to 2014 budget allocations.
-When you added the room for student enrollment, with current staff at the junior high and high school level for secondary music, if the programs were filled to healthful participation, the net savings — again in 2014 — would be $1.2M, which would be $1.6M in 2024.
-So, the district could then choose cost savings or allocate those FTEs for class size reduction or other programming.
+Through the 2014 Bond Program, we had funds to purchase instruments and uniforms for each of the six AISD high school music programs to grow to what we as a system chose to be healthful participation—Band: 300; Choir: 250; Orchestra: 250.
+The delta of each high school's current and desired enrollment was added together and divided by 28 (students per class) to determine equivalent class periods.
+These calculations were constructed and vetted in collaboration with the Arlington ISD Chief Financial Officer.
+Class periods were converted to Full Time Equivalents (FTE), then equated to 2014 budget allocations.
+When you added the room for student enrollment with current staff at the junior high and high school level, the net savings—in 2014 dollars—would be $1.2M, approximately $1.6M in 2026.
+The district could then choose cost savings or reallocate those FTEs for class size reduction or other programming.
 Either way, everyone wins.

 A Win-Win for Everyone

-The 2014 Bond Program allowed Arlington ISD to equip all six high school music programs with instruments and uniforms to support growth to target participation levels—Band: 300, Choir: 250, Orchestra: 250.
-By increasing participation, the district could optimize staffing resources, reduce costs, or reallocate funds to other initiatives such as class size reduction.
+The 2014 Bond Program allowed Arlington ISD to equip all six high school music programs with instruments and uniforms to support growth to target participation levels.

-Ultimately, this initiative exemplifies how strategic planning and community support can make the arts accessible to all students, fostering a thriving music education program that benefits both students and the district as a whole.
+This initiative exemplifies how strategic planning and community support can make the arts accessible to all students—fostering thriving music programs that benefit both students and the district as a whole.

 Comments